apache/tajo/tajo-docs/src/main/sphinx/storage_plugins/postgresql.rst

 Overview
 ========

-PostgreSQL storage handler available by default in Tajo.
+PostgreSQL storage handler is available by default in Tajo.
 It enables users' queries to access database objects in PostgreSQL.
 Tables in PostgreSQL will be shown as tables in Tajo too.
 Most of the SQL queries used for PostgreSQL are available in Tajo via this storage handles.
 Its main advantages is to allow federated query processing among tables in stored HDFS and PostgreSQL.

 Configuration
 =============